Yin4TheWin/personal-website/posts/published/on-everything.md

 title: 'On Everything'
 date: '2024-05-31'
 rev: '2025-01-17'
-desc: 'An exploration of universes containing anything and everything, and a useful langauge to describe them.'
+desc: 'An exploration of universes containing anything and everything, and a useful language to describe them.'
 tags: 'all,math,select'
 ---
 Imagine a universe that contains only apples, oranges, mangoes, and big blue bananas.
 For simplicity, we'll call this the **Fruit Universe**.
 Now, imagine another universe containing T-Rexes, Velociraptors, Stegosauruses, and big blue bananas.
 For simplicity, we'll call this the **Prehistoric Universe**.
 Suppose you, a young universologist, managed to capture these two universes in a bottle.
 What might you learn from studying them together?
 Which items can only exist in one universe?
 Which items may exist in both?